-Unauthorized act: with the exception of computingtechnology actions or behaviors permitted in this policy, any such act performed without the explicit permission of the Vice President for Information SystemsTechnology, a designee, or the appropriate system administrator.
+Unauthorized act: with the exception of technology actions or behaviors permitted in this policy, any such act performed without the explicit permission of the Vice President for Information Technology, a designee, or the appropriate system administrator.

-Usage record: information or data indicating the level of usage of computinginformation technology resources by a particular user.
+Usage record: information or data indicating the level of usage of information technology resources by a particular user.

-User: an individual, whether including student, faculty, staff, or individual external to UKUniversity, who uses UKUniversity computingtechnology resources.
+User: an individual, including student, faculty, staff, or individual external to University, who uses University technology resources.

-Userid: a character string that uniquely identifies a particular user to a UKUniversity computingtechnology resource.
+Userid: a character string that uniquely identifies a particular user to a University technology resource.